 For screen sharing, we mainly use:

-- Slack call – as it’s a handy tool that allows you to highlight text on the shared screen.
+- Slack huddle.
+A handy tool that allows you to highlight text on the shared screen.

-If your team is distributed as ours, we can also recommend you the Tuple app.
-Additionally, for coding work that does not require a browser open, it is handy to use ssh with tmux, especially when working at lower bandwidths.
+If your team is distributed as ours, we’d also recommend the Tuple app.
+Additionally, for coding work that doesn’t require an open browser, try using ssh with tmux, especially when working at lower bandwidths.

 We practice pair programming to solve project blockers, validate promising candidates, onboard new team members, share expertise, and distribute knowledge within the team.
 Although not without its vices, we believe the net benefits of pair programming far outweigh the drawbacks – especially when the practice is applied to remote working environments.
 Our last piece of advice?
 Don’t knock pair programming til you’ve tried it!